-ERG mode is something that confuses a lot of new Zwifters.
-When should you use it, and what exactly is it anyway?
+Erg mode confuses a lot of new Zwifters.
+What exactly is it, anyway?
+And when should you use it?
 Here’s a quick explanation…

-Smart trainers have different “modes” which define how much resistance they apply while you ride.
-The two most common modes are ERG and Sim.
+Smart trainers can run in different modes which determine how much resistance they apply while you ride.
+The two most common modes are Erg and Sim.

-In ERG mode your trainer’s only job is to make you hold a particular wattage.
-“ERG” comes from Greek “Ergasía” which means “work”.
-ERG mode is literally forcing you to work at a particular level.
+Erg mode is completely different.
+In Erg mode, your trainer’s job is to make you hold a particular wattage.
+“Erg” comes from Greek “Ergasía” which means “work”.
+Erg mode is literally forcing you to work at a particular level.